 As a community workspace, the Innovation Lab will bring together people interested in computers, engineering, technology, science and digital design where they can meet, learn and collaborate.
 The lab will be designed for ages 11 and up but may also be used by younger children during age-appropriate programs.

 “We are pleased to sponsor Harford County Public Library’s Innovation Lab,” says Thomas S. Wintz Sr., President and CEO of Rosedale Federal.
 “For over 106 years, community has been at the heart of what we do every day.
 We share a mission with the Library to provide safe, high quality, excellent service and education to the community.
 So this ongoing Library initiative is a perfect fit. “

 Harford County Public Library has developed a national reputation for innovation through programs like LEAP (Learn, Explore, and Play), Little Leapers, Little Leapers 3.5 and for its 3-D printing initiatives.
 Harford County Public Library is also a leader in introducing emerging technologies and initiatives to the public and is a sought-after partner for organizations interested in collaborating with individuals, families, entrepreneurs and businesses in Harford County.

 Harford County Public Library operates eleven branches located throughout Harford County, Maryland.
-The library serves 182,000 registered borrowers of all ages and has an annual circulation of over 4.1 million.
+The library serves over 191,000 registered borrowers of all ages and has an annual circulation of over 4.1 million.
 Harford County Public Library is committed to connecting people with information and promoting the love of reading within the community.